A BRIEF HISTORY OF CARDIFF, WALES

 Amenities in Cardiff continued to improve during the 20th century.
-From 1902 electric trams ran in Cardiff.
+From 1902 electric trams ran in the streets.
 (They stopped running in 1950).
 Duke St Arcade opened in 1902.
 In 1901 Splott Park opened.

 Then in 1905 Cardiff was made a city.
 A new City Hall was opened in 1906 and Queen Alexandra Dock was built in 1907.
 The National Museum of Wales opened in 1927 and the War Memorial was built in 1928.
 The Temple of Peace was built in 1938.

 Meanwhile in the 1920s and 1930s the first council houses were built in Cardiff.

 During the Second World War 355 people were killed in Cardiff by German bombing.
 Large parts of Butetown were destroyed as was part of the city center.
 But after 1945 Cardiff was rebuilt.
 The Central Bus Station opened in 1954.
 Then in 1955 Cardiff was made the capital of Wales.

 In the 20th century the port of Cardiff declined drastically.
 The old manufacturing industries also declined but they were largely replaced by new service industries including tourism.

 CARDIFF IN THE 21st CENTURY

 At the beginning of the 21st century Cardiff is a flourishing city.
-Attractions in Cardiff include the new Mermaid Quay, which is famous for its restaurants, the Oval Basin and the Atlantic Wharf Leisure Village.
+Attractions include the new Mermaid Quay, which is famous for its restaurants, the Oval Basin and the Atlantic Wharf Leisure Village.
 Furthermore the Cardiff Millennium Centre opened in 2004 and The Cardiff Story opened in 2011.
-Today the population of Cardiff is 346,000.
+Today the population of Cardiff is 357,000.